-We design patch oracles as runtime assertions checked in a \emph{comparison program}~\cite{Lars2025ChangeGuard}, which is a synthetic program that contains the pre- and post-patch versions of a modified function as independent functions, allowing for direct comparison of their behavior.
+We design patch oracles as \textit{runtime assertions} paired with \textit{concrete inputs} within a comparison program, which is a synthetic program that contains the pre- and post-patch versions of a modified function as independent functions, allowing for direct comparison of their behavior.
 The benefits of this design are threefold.
-First, patch oracles mainly focus on behaviors affected by the patch, making their inference more tractable and their validation more efficient compared to whole-program specifications, e.g., using regression tests or formal specifications.
+First, patch oracles focus on behavior affected by the patch, making their inference more tractable and their validation more efficient compared to whole-program validation, e.g., regression testing or formal verification.
 Second, their representation as assertions enables direct execution within comparison programs, providing automated patch validation through dynamic analysis.
 Third, the use of comparison programs allows \patchguru to specify cross-version properties between pre- and post-patch behaviors, which are essential for characterizing patch intent, yet difficult to express using traditional specification approaches.